As drought and climate change take a toll on golf courses around the globe, sustainable innovations keep the sport’s beloved turf in the fairway.

 A course in Finland is introducing robotic mowers that run on renewable energy.
 Auckland, New Zealand’s Remuera Golf Club reduced its CO2 emissions by 25 tons in 2018-2019 just by reducing energy use at the club.
 Solar panels in Switzerland at Golf de Payerne reduced more than 1,000 tons of CO2.

-Earlier this year Swiss entrepreneur Dominik Senn announced a new Palm Beach golf community with a course designed by PGA legend Jack Nicklaus and up-and-comer Justin Thomas that will be entirely powered by Tesla Energy.
+Last year, Swiss entrepreneur Dominik Senn announced a Palm Beach golf community with a course designed by PGA legend Jack Nicklaus and up-and-comer Justin Thomas that will be entirely powered by Tesla Energy.
 The Max Strang-designed community is also putting a focus on protecting the surrounding 2,000 acres of wetlands.

 “It’s our job to try to make this golf course a little different, a little more special,” Nicklaus said, “something that’s interesting and something that will attract people out here.”